Frequently Asked Questions

 Are wolves prone to the same diseases/disorders as domestic dogs?

 As previously mentioned, wolves tend to be very healthy animals.
 However, wild wolves are more prone to the viruses that we vaccinate our dogs against (i.e. parvo, rabies and distemper).
 Wild wolves are also highly ecto and endoparasitized.
 Captive wolves tend to be very healthy, in that most live in “closed” environments and receive veterinary care; however they are by no means impervious to the same diseases or disorders that afflict domestics.
 We often see degenerative conditions like arthritis and spondylosis, as well as the occasional cancer.
 We have also seen cases of Addison’s, Diabetes, and Epilepsy.

 How does the care that you offer the animals involved in the SSP program differ from the “non-SSP” animals?

 Pre-release wolves are also given road-killed deer and elk carcasses.
 If fed a carcass, they are fasted for a number of days afterward, depending upon the size of the carcass.
 Remote viewing cameras are installed in the enclosures that house SSP animals.
-The purpose of the cameras are to obtain visuals on the wolves, without having to physically enter their enclosure.
+The purpose of the cameras are to obtain visuals on the wolves without having to physically enter their enclosure.
 This mitigates stress on the animals and once again reduces the amount of human presence around them.
-Another reason why cameras are utilized is to allow is to witness behavior that is unaltered by the presence of humans in close proximity to the wolves.
+Another reason why cameras are utilized is to allow us to witness behavior that is unaltered by the presence of humans in close proximity to the wolves.
 The behavior that we witness could be classified as natural behavior (even though they are in a captive setting).